 Come for the leaves and stay for the fun!
-The region hosts an array of activities and experiences that can complement Leaf Peeping, offering different ways to experience the autumn foliage.
+The Forest of Dean and Wye Valley hosts an array of activities and experiences that can complement Leaf Peeping, offering different ways to experience the autumn foliage.

 Leaf Peeping Photography Classes – David Broadbent

-Professional photographer David Broadbent will be hosting bespoke workshops this autumn for keen photographers looking to sharpen their skills and capture the best of the golden autumn colours.
-From leading a small group through Puzzlewood on 20 October to running group and private Leaf Peeping workshops throughout autumn, where he will take people to his favourite local spots and give guidance and support on taking photos during this colourful season.
+Professional photographer David Broadbent hosts bespoke workshops for keen photographers looking to sharpen their skills and capture the best of the golden autumn colours.
+From leading a small group through Puzzlewood to running group and private Leaf Peeping workshops throughout autumn, where he will take people to his favourite local spots and give guidance and support on taking photos during this colourful season.

 Forest Bathe in Autumnal Colours – Forest Bathe